Detecting Adversarial Image Examples in Deep Networks with Adaptive Noise Reduction: Methodology

 \subsection{Overview}

 The basic idea behind our method is to regard the perturbation as a kind of noise and introduce image processing techniques to reduce its adversarial effect as far as possible.

-Generally, as described in Section 2, an adversarial sample is crafted by superimposing some perturbations on the original image.
-In this sense, the perturbation introduced in the adversarial sample is an additive noise item $\eta$(\textit{x}, \textit{y}), and the adversarial sample can be considered as a degraded image \textit{g}(\textit{x}, \textit{y}) of the original image \textit{f}(\textit{x}, \textit{y}) as follows.
+As described in Section 2, an adversarial example is crafted by superimposing some perturbations on the original image.
+In this sense, the perturbation introduced in the adversarial example is an additive noise item $\eta$(\textit{m}, \textit{n}), and the adversarial example can be considered as a degraded image \textit{g}(\textit{m}, \textit{n}) of the original image \textit{f}(\textit{m}, \textit{n}) as follows,